 for linking and debugging.

-The Cosmic compiler suite supports the IEEE and ELF DWARF
+The Cosmic compiler suite supports the ELF DWARF

-standard debug formats used by many popular emulators and logic analyzers.
+standard debug format used by many popular emulators and logic analyzers.

 - In-Circuit Emulator Compatibility

 Cosmic compilers are designed to be powerful and flexible

 so they can be used with virtually any environment.
 Use Cosmic's own

 IDEA interface or use your favorite editor, make utility and/or source